Sunlighter/LrParserGen/README.md

 this and it may be removed from a future version.

 ## Caveats

-This is not &ldquo;production-ready&rdquo; software, but it is getting there.
-I intend to make a NuGet package out of it at some point.

 This code uses the **Sunlighter.TypeTraitsLib** library, which is now on NuGet.